Seppli11/ZHAW-Summary/summaries/24FS/CCP2/13_Operation.md

 #### Categories of Toggles

 * Release Toggles
   Deploy app with new features and then enable them eventually.
-This toggles are (usually) transitionary and can be removed, once all service migrated to the new feature
+These toggles are (usually) transitionary and can be removed, once all services migrated to the new feature
 * Experiment Toggles
   Enables experimental features and is often used in conjunction with A/B testing.
 Usually, these are also transitional and should be removed once the a given version is chosen.
 * Ops Toggles
   These are used to control operational aspects (e.g. system outage, deactivate certain functionalities, maintenance mode).
 Some are transitional, some are long-living.
 * Permission Toggles
-  They are used to enable features for a certain group of people (alpha / beta testers, or internal / external user).
+  They are used to enable features for a certain group of people (alpha / beta testers, or internal / external users).
 These are often long living and dynamic.

 <img src="./res/Operation/image-20240522082717184.png" alt="image-20240522082717184" style="zoom:80%;" />